Regal-Internet-Brothers/mojoinmojo2/README.md

 * 'LoadImageAsync' checks out, at least for the main demo.
 * With the most recent font hack(s), the "game of life" banana works properly.
 * The "fire paint" banana works very accurately.
-* * Most basic bananas provided with Moneky work without an issue.
+* Most basic bananas provided with Monkey work without an issue.